clteams/tsakorpus-collab-extension/README.md

 # Introduction
-The [CollabEdit](https://github.com/prodotiscus/tsakorpus-collab-extension "CollabEdit extension") (third-party) extension is a wiki-tool for [Tsakorpus](https://bitbucket.org/tsakorpus/tsakonian_corpus_platform "Tsakorpus") platform:
+The [CollabExt](https://github.com/prodotiscus/tsakorpus-collab-extension "CollabExt") (third-party) extension is a wiki-tool for [Tsakorpus](https://bitbucket.org/tsakorpus/tsakonian_corpus_platform "Tsakorpus") platform:
   - enables making instant annotation edits on query results
   - edits on query results are inserted as **diff**-objects into the database
   - editors are being authorized and they take logins